"The curious paradox is that when I accept myself just as I am, then I can change."

 Can EMDR therapy be done without a trained EMDR therapist?

 EMDR therapy is a mental health intervention.
-As such, it should only be offered by properly trained and licensed mental health clinicians.
-The International Association of EMDR (EMDRIA) does not condone or support indiscriminate uses of EMDR therapy such as "do-it-yourself" virtual therapy.
+As such, it should only be offered by properly trained and licensed mental health clinicians who have studied under an EMDRIA (The International Association of EMDR) approved consultant.

 “Some people's lives seem to flow in a narrative; mine had many stops and starts.
 That's what trauma does.
 It interrupts the plot…It just happens, and then life goes on.
 No one prepares you for it.”